spineNunchuk/core-software/README.md

 Faraday Motion Core  - Control VESC Motorcontrollers with ESP8266 WiFi chips
 =======================================================================

 This project brings support for VESC Motorcontrollers with ESP8266 boards such as NodeMCU and WeMos.
-This .

 ##### Supported Hardware #####